Tech-at-DU/d3-tutorial/04-scales/readme.md

 ...
 ```

 This is a lot better than the previous solution.
+We can do better still and D3 can do the work of finding the extents for us, read on!

 **Challenge**

-Edit the domain until the largest and smallest circles are sizes that you like:
+Edit the domain until the largest and smallest circles are sizes that you like.

+### scaleSqrt

 Wait!
 These circles do not display the populations as accurately as they could be.
 Currently, we're showing the diameter as the population but the circle expresses itself as an area.

 You can think of this as drawing a line where each pixel represents a person.
 If you had a 10-pixel line and a 20-pixel line the second would represent twice as many people.

 If you drew a 10px radius circle it would contain 78 pixels.
 A 20-pixel diameter circle would contain 314 pixels.
 The difference there is about 4 to 1.
-Remember were trying to express a 2 to 1 relation.
+Remember you are trying to express a 2 to 1 relation.
+In this example the visual would represent a 4 to 1 relationship!

-D3 can help us with a scale!
+D3 can help you solve this with a scale!

-### scaleSqrt

 `scaleSqrt` scales by area rather than linear.
 Try it out here.